flatpickles/friend/README.md

-# sms_friend
+# `friend`

-This repository contains a friend you can talk to over SMS.
-It's a Flask app, using the SQLAlchemy ORM, gpt-4o for intelligence, and Twilio for texting.
+This repository contains a friend you can talk to.
+It's a Flask app, using the SQLAlchemy ORM, and gpt-4o for intelligence.

-At the present moment, it's not yet deployed.
-In many ways, `sms_friend` is a work in progress!
+`friend` will eventually be available over SMS (via Twilio), but it's taking time to get [A2P 10DLC](https://help.twilio.com/articles/1260800720410) compliance sorted.
+In the meantime, `friend` offers a [simple web interface](https://friend.flatpickles.com) for conversation.

 ## Ideas: